-Brochures have been around a long time.
-Some companies keep them up at the receptionist desk in their office.
+Brochures have been around for a long time.
+Some companies keep them at the receptionist desk in their office.
 In some lines of business, the brochures are sent out as mailings.

-For those law firms that still like the idea of a brochure, the try to mimic this concept with their webpage.
+For those law firms that still like the idea of a brochure, they try to mimic this concept with their webpage.
 They put a logo on a template webpage.
-They put a few photos on the webpage, which contains mostly stock photos.
-The put a very brief description of the law firm and contact information.
+They put a few photos on the webpage, which contain mostly stock photos.
+They put a very brief description of the law firm and contact information.
 The idea is that of a brochure.

-The reality is a brochure webpage will not show up very high or generate much business.
-There is no content on the webpage that is worthwhile.
-There is only stock photos, logos, puffing and very basic information about the law firm.
+The reality is that a brochure webpage will not show up very high or generate much business.
+No content on the webpage is worthwhile.
+There are only stock photos, logos, puffing, and very basic information about the law firm.

 At the end of the day, if you want your law firm webpage to work, you need to forget the days of brochures.
 A law firm webpage is not simply a brochure.